nishthaAhujaa/COVID-19Analysis/README.md

 A Muslim man, 35 years old from V. Cheeda of tehsil Baghapurana tests +ve.
 Not strictly… [https://t.co/0pHeehZPsy](https://t.co/0pHeehZPsy)
 14. BREAKING-- 7 more test cluster POSITIVE in Mohali district.
 7 more positive cases from village Jawaharpur, tehsil… [https://t.co/nKEFPnwMKD](https://t.co/nKEFPnwMKD)

-**g)  **Percentage of tweets that matched with the location column = 25.806784
+### Percentage of tweets that matched with the location column = 25.806784
-     Percentage of tweets that matched with the notes column  = 12.227034 **h) **The user @ANI has the maximum number of COVID19 posts.
+### Percentage of tweets that matched with the notes column  = 12.227034
+## The user @ANI has the maximum number of COVID19 posts.
 It is a verified handle.